-I’ve devoted an inordinate amount of blog space to slip stitch fabric made with a hook, tracing it back along a number of paths to its first appearance in printed sources in the mid-18th century, and discussing objects made in that manner found in museum collections.
-I’m going to restore some balance with material and written evidence of European hooked openwork from the same period, starting with an elaborate Robe à la Française in the collections of the Metropolitan Museum of Art (accession number 1995.235a,b), dated to the 1740s.
+I’ve devoted an inordinate amount of blog space to slip stitch fabric made with a hook, tracing it back along a number of paths to printed sources in the mid-18th century, and discussing objects made in that manner found in museum collections.
+I’m going to restore some balance with material and written evidence of European hooked openwork from the same period, starting with an elaborate Robe à la Française (sack-back gown) in the collections of the Metropolitan Museum of Art (accession number 1995.235a,b), dated to the 1740s.

-Diamond chain mesh can be classified by the length of the free chains between its nodal points.
+The former is characterized by a diamond chain mesh that can be classified by the length of the free chains between its nodal points.
 An undated French text (published in or before 1848) shows openwork crochet maille de chaîne joined at the third loop in what is initially made as a five-loop segment.

 The exemplars at The Met all show seven-loop segments successively anchored to the midpoints of those in the preceding row.
 Here is a detail from one of the unattached pieces shown at the seminar.